Finland Political Orientation

-Government Influence on Media: The Government influences media through providing direct subsidies such as in 2018 when the government provided a 1.5-million-euro subsidy to struggling domestic news agency STT.
+The Government influences media by providing direct subsidies, such as in 2018 when the government provided a 1.5-million-euro subsidy to struggling domestic news agency STT.
 The Finnish Government also provides indirect subsidies in the form of a reduced value-added tax (VAT) and tax breaks.
-Further, the state also provides aid to political parties for their publications.
+Further, the state also includes aid to political parties for their publications.
 This aid is distributed based on the number of seats each party has in the parliament.
-Further, Yle (Public Broadcaster) is owned by the Finnish state, and is the most trusted national institution and dominates the mass media in Finland.
+Further, Yle (Public Broadcaster) is owned by the Finnish state, and is the most trusted national institution, and dominates the mass media in Finland.

 In summary, Finland has excellent press freedom with minimal government and corporate influence, which can lead to policy that may be “problematic for the various ethnic and societal minorities, whose access to media remains limited without any support.”

 Last Updated on May 12, 2023 by Media Bias Fact Check

 Do you appreciate our work?
 Please consider one of the following ways to sustain us.